harikrishnakada/IMS-Wireframes/Readme.txt

-This is a just a simple wireframe.
+This is a just a simple raw wireframe.